 Another odd thing Elizabeth was taught as a child was to do Nazi salutes.
 Not so odd when you remember that pretty much her whole family sympathised with the Nazis.
 They all had a soft spot for Hitler, her mother, her father, her husband-to-be, her uncle and auntie.
-Her father’s cousin, whom he was on intimate terms with, was an Obergruppenfuhrer in the Nazi party.
+Her father’s cousin, with whom he was on intimate terms, was an Obergruppenfuhrer in the Nazi party.
 Three of Philip’s sisters married high-ranking Nazis and in 2006 he was still banging on about how ‘attractive’ Nazism had been.
 Her mother admitted to having ‘reservations about Jews’ and a journalist who knew her (Paul Callan) added a further euphemism that ‘she was not fond of black folk’: she wholeheartedly supported apartheid South Africa and Rhodesia.
-I suppose you may well have sympathies for Nazis when the country you are head of pioneered pretty much every facet of the Nazi programme: land grabs, concentration camps, genocide, slavery, race science, eugenics, and colonisation.
+I suppose you may well have sympathies for Nazis when the country you are head of (Britain) pioneered pretty much every facet of the Nazi programme: land grabs, concentration camps, genocide, slavery, race science, eugenics, and colonisation.

-The Queen herself has point blank refused to apologise for her instutition’s pivotal role in Transatlantic Slavery, denying that it was a ‘crime against humanity’.
-Needless to say, she opposes any kind of reparations as well.
+The Queen herself point blank refused to apologise for her institution’s pivotal role in Transatlantic Slavery, denying that it was a ‘crime against humanity’.
+Needless to say, she opposed any kind of reparations as well.
 We should all be aware of her husband’s explicit racism, towards South Asians, black people, Aborigines and Chinese.
 Coming from a family of Nazi sympathisers whose wealth was built on slavery, genocide and land theft, and whose entire reason for being rests on genetics, it should come as no shock if the Queen holds prejudices towards people of colour.
 Furthermore, the Crown allegedly threatened to veto race equality legislation in the ’60s unless the Palace was made exempt and then refused to have people of colour working at Buckingham Palace till the ’90s, except as servants.
+The family’s first racially-oppressed member – Meghan – was driven to suicidal thoughts by her treatment, which included the family’s ‘concern’ about the skin colour of her child.
+Meanwhile, she has persistently defended and protected Andrew who stood accused of sexually assaulting a teenager.
+She even helped pay off his £12 million settlement and legal bills.